Kingscliq/deralinks/README.md

 # DeraLinks - Real Estate Tokenization Platform

-DeraLinks is a comprehensive platform for tokenizing real estate assets on a DAG-based distributed ledger (Hedera).
-It enables property owners to fractionally tokenize their assets and create a marketplace for trading these tokens.
+DeraLinks is a platform that helps physical-asset owners fractionalize ownership of their assets by issuing tradable digital fractions.
+Individuals can acquire, hold, and trade these fractional shares, fostering shared prosperity.
+Built on a DAG-based distributed ledger (Hedera), DeraLinks provides end-to-end tooling for asset issuance, custody, and a peer marketplace.

 ---